schklom/Mirror-workflows/readme.md

 Feedropolis uses fetch for loading pages directly (without scripts) and electron (via nightmare) when loading with scripts.
 Running electron on a server requires some workarounds with Xvfb.
 See docker-entrypoint and Dockerfile for details.

+## Changelog

+### 2021-01-07

+- added option to set cookies. the cookie string will be directly passed on as Cookie header.
+- updated dependencies